Why a three-day executive course on how to manage, grow and support your China operations?

 - Daily Operations – managing people and relationships, effective communication, delegation and motivation

 - How to Negotiate with Chinese Counterparts – achieving mutually positive outcomes

 - Frederic Cho who is Vice Chairman of Sweden-China Trade Council and a professional strategic advisor on China related economic issues and corporate investments.

-- Tim Cullen who is Associate Fellow at the Saïd Business School, University of Oxford, and Director of the Oxford Programme on Negotiation and has broad experience working in China and across Asia.
+- Tim Cullen who is an Associate Fellow at the Saïd Business School, University of Oxford, and Director of the Oxford Programme on Negotiation.
+He is also a visiting professor at Sun Yat-sen University in Guangzhou, and has broad experience working in China and across Asia.